Ben Affleck’s Girlfriend, Lindsay Shookus, Opens Up About Life In The Spotlight

 “My entire career has been behind the camera, and that’s definitely where I’m most comfortable.
 I’m a producer, I’m a mom, a friend…Being considered a public figure honestly makes me laugh.”

 Shookus moved to New York City in 2002 and was hired to work in the talent department at SNL as an assistant.
 And as a young and ambitious 22-year-old, she did everything and anything she could to stand out.
-Her long hours and dedication to her job eventually paid off, and she eventually learned a lot from Marci Klein, who worked at SNL since 1988.
+Her long hours and dedication to her job eventually paid off, and she eventually learned a lot from Marci Klein, who has worked at SNL since 1988.
 Shookus learned on the job quickly, and used her skills to spot Kristen Wiig who was then an unknown comedian.
 Wiig was an incredible find for SNL, who starred on the show for seven years.

 Lindsay Shookus is one of the only female producers of #SNL, and she's more than just paparazzi fodder: https://t.co/8hy7BYtmxV